An Adversarial Approach to Identification: Introduction

-The second distinguishing feature is the broad applicability of our approach.
-Our method applies to general econometric models with unobserved heterogeneity, regardless of whether the models involve outcomes and covariates that are discrete or continuous, or error terms that follow parametric distributions.
-Our method accommodates various exogeneity restrictions on the covariates, and, if desired, restrictions on the probability measure of the unobserved heterogeneity are easily implementable.
+The second distinguishing feature is the versatility and broad applicability of our approach.
+Our method applies to many econometric models with unobserved heterogeneity, regardless of whether the models involve error terms that follow parametric distributions, or outcomes and covariates that are discrete or continuous.
+Our method accommodates various exogeneity restrictions on the covariates, and, if desired, restrictions on the latent probability measures.

 The third distinguishing feature of our method is its computational ease.
-Many semiparametric models feature a convex set of unobserved heterogeneity distributions.
-The identified set for the structural and counterfactual parameters for these models can be computed via linear programming.
 We implement our procedure and examine the size of the identified set in the canonical semiparametric binary choice model without parametric restrictions on the error terms, both in the cross-sectional case and in the panel case with strictly exogenous regressors, time effects, and fixed effects.
-With predetermined regressors, the set of unobserved heterogeneity distributions is not convex, but we show that the identified set can still be computed via an extension of our linear programming method.
+With predetermined regressors, although the set of latent measures is not convex, the set of model probabilities is, so the identified set can be computed via an extension of our linear programming method.
 These illustrations to the semiparametric binary choice panel model with strictly exogenous or predetermined covariates contribute new results to the nonlinear panel literature.

 The fourth distinguishing feature is that the sample analog of the discrepancy function can be used as a test statistic for valid inference.